Senior defined benefit pensions administrator

 Create job alert

-My client is a leading pensions firm and they are currently recruiting for a number of defined benefit pension administrators across all levels, working hybrid from Edinburgh or Glasgow, to manage a portfolio of DB schemes and work at the forefront of the team, with the scope to develop within other teams to trustee and consulting.
+My client is a leading pensions firm and they are currently recruiting for a number of defined benefit pension administrators across all levels (including senior and principal) working hybrid from Edinburgh or Glasgow to manage a portfolio of DB schemes and work at the forefront of the team, with the scope to develop within other teams to trustee and consulting.

-If this opportunity is of interest and you have DB/DC or final salary pensions cradle-to-grave experience, please submit your CV for review for a confidential discussion about this and potentially other roles also available.
+If this opportunity is of interest to you and you have the DB, DC or final salary pensions experience cradle to grave, then please get in touch by submitting your cv for review for a confidential discussion about this and potentially other roles also available.

 #J-18808-Ljbffr